-According to National Wetlands Inventory, no potential wetlands are located on the subject property.
+According to National Wetlands Inventory, no potential wetlands are located within Phase 1 of the Tolosa PD-R project.
 Any wetlands identified must be delineated and protected in accordance with the applicable protection standards.
+According to the PD Master Plan approved by the PD Ordinance, wetlands exist on the Tolosa project.
+Appropriate buffering and conditions address the wetlands on the Tolosa property.